Alexiush/LOGQ/docs/logical_querying.md

 Logical query is a main tool in LOGQ.
 Logical query builds a tree from chained logical statements (logical actions in LOGQ).
 Logical query result shows if it can reach any leaf of a tree by proving each statement is true from a current state.
 When query is empty it always returns true.
-Otherwise, it uses search with backtracking to prove statements - that means it tries to go as deep in tree as it can before it will run out of proofs, if it will state will be turned back to the moment before visiting last node(state reset applies only to [bound variables](https://alexiush.github.io/LOGQ/knowledge.html#variables)):
+Otherwise, it uses search with backtracking to prove statements - that means it tries to go as deep in the tree as it can before it will run out of proofs, if it will, state will be turned back to the moment before visiting last node (state reset applies only to [bound variables](https://alexiush.github.io/LOGQ/knowledge.html#variables)):

 ![pIcTuRe](https://i.imgur.com/QgcnYe8.png)